 3.2.
-Susceptibility to Cry1Ab in the 2013 campaign
+Susceptibility to Cry1Ab in the 2014 campaign

-To determine the susceptibility to Cry1Ab, larval mortality and larval molt inhibition records at the different concentrations of Cry1Ab tested were analyzed by probit analysis.
-Lethal concentrations at 50% (LC{50}) and 90% (LC{90}) were estimated for the laboratory population of O. nubilalis, and moulting inhibition concentrations at 50% (MIC{50}) and 90% (MIC{90}) for populations of both S. nonagrioides and O. nubilalis (Table 4).
-The significance of differences in susceptibility between the laboratory strain and the field population of S. nonagrioides was tested by determining the 95% confidence intervals of molt inhibition concentration ratios (MICR) at the MIC{50} (Robertson et al., 2007).
-Since a new batch of toxin (B3) was received from Monsanto in February of 2014, this was also tested on the laboratory population of S. nonagrioides using the same concentrations used in the bioassay with the toxin batch B2, and their MIC{50} s were compared by MICR (Table 4).
-Fitted curves of susceptibility to the Cry1Ab protein of laboratory and field populations of the two species were generated taking into account the molting inhibition of neonate larvae after seven days feeding on treated diet (Figure 1).
+To determine the susceptibility to Cry1Ab, larval mortality and larval moult inhibition records at the different concentrations of Cry1Ab tested were analyzed by probit analysis.
+Lethal concentrations at 50% (LC50) and 90% (LC90) were estimated for the laboratory population of O. nubilalis, and moulting inhibition concentrations at 50% (MIC50) and 90% (MIC90) for populations of both S. nonagrioides and O. nubilalis (Table 4).
+The significance of differences in susceptibility between the laboratory strain and the field population of S. nonagrioides was tested by determining the 95% confidence intervals of moult inhibition concentration ratios (MICR) at the MIC50 (Robertson et al., 2007).
+Fitted curves of susceptibility to the Cry1Ab protein of laboratory and field populations of the two species were generated taking into account the moulting inhibition of neonate larvae after seven days feeding on treated diet (Figure 1).

 3.2.1.
-S. nonagrioides
+Sesamia nonagrioides